 Unlike strata buildings, which typically have current building replacement cost appraisals in place, it’s far less common for apartment buildings – particularly older ones – to have appraisals in place.
 In a case where no professional appraisal has been done, this creates concerns for underwriters that a building may be underinsured, and may result in less competitive rates being quoted.
 Read a previous article on this topic.

-Low income housing is often were we see losses with respect to personal drug usage or cigarette fires; these types of losses are seen less frequently in more affluent neighbourhoods.
+Low-income housing is often where we see losses with respect to personal drug usage or cigarette fires; these types of losses are seen less frequently in more affluent neighbourhoods.

 This can be a problem in older buildings, as underwriters are aware.
 The potential cost of remediation and liability claims can be extremely high in the event of a significant loss occurring.

 How to get the best insurance to match your needs?